 I have a quick note regarding the dough before moving on.
 You may be wondering why I left out additional flavorings, such as vanilla or cinnamon.
 The answer is that they are not necessary; the bread is deeply delicious in its simplest state.

 That being said, the recipe is a clean slate for any and all embellishments you desire.
 Vanilla and cinnamon, yes, but other flavorings (e.g., almond extract, citrus zests) and spices (cardamom is heavenly), too.
 Or go lumpy-bumpy by stirring in 1/3 to 2/3 cup of miniature dark chocolate chips, chopped nuts, seeds, or dried fruit.

-Bake the bread in a preheated 350F oven for roughly 42 to 47 minutes until a toothpick or skewer (a stick of uncooked spaghetti is an ideal tester) inserted near the middle comes out with nothing more than moist crumbs (i.e., no gooey-ness).
+Bake in the preheated oven for roughly 42 to 47 minutes until a toothpick or skewer (a stick of uncooked spaghetti is an ideal tester) inserted near the middle comes out with nothing more than moist crumbs (i.e., no gooey-ness).

 Note that the bread will become a deep golden brown by the time the bread is finishing baking.
 Do not be alarmed, that is how it should be.
 Additionally, the bread may crack in several place on top.
 Fear not, it is all good.